raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_14.md

 print(location)
 ```

-This output shows the ISS is currently over the city of Takoradi in Ghana.
+This output shows the ISS is currently over the city of Takoradi in Ghana:

 ```
 [{'admin1': 'Western',